PratimaPanigrahi/FlipCard_Flutter/README.md

 ### Prerequisites:

 - **Flutter SDK:** Install from [flutter.dev](https://flutter.dev)
-- **Android Studio / VS Code:** Install one IDE and configure Flutter & Dart plugins.
+- **VS Code:** Install one IDE and configure Flutter & Dart plugins.
 - **Device/Emulator:** Ensure a device or emulator is available for testing.

 ### Steps: